Prathvini30/job-tracker/README.md

 Job Tracker with Analytics

 This is a Full Stack Job Tracking Application designed to simplify the process of recording and monitoring job applications.
-It provides a clean dashboard where users can add, update, and review their job applications, while also getting insights through charts and analytics.
+It provides a clean dashboard where users can add, update, and review their job applications, while also getting insights analytics.

 ✨ Features